raulapg/raulapg.github.io/projects/evchargers.md

     df.iloc[i, 16] = "CHADEMO" in df.iloc[i, 13]
     df.iloc[i, 17] = "J1772" in df.iloc[i, 13]
 ```
+Lastly, I handled any null values in the charging speed columns by setting them to zero; handled any other values in other columns by setting them to N/A, dropped the Connector Types column, since it was no longer useful and would just take up space; and then saved the dataframe to a CSV file that ArcGIS Online would be able to read.
 ```python
 df["DCFC Chargers"] = df["DCFC Chargers"].fillna(0)
 df["Level 2 Chargers"] = df["Level 2 Chargers"].fillna(0)
 df["Level 1 Chargers"] = df["Level 1 Chargers"].fillna(0)